 Read more information about the Physics program at UH Hilo

-Faculty from the Daniel K. Inouye College of Pharmacy are on track to help health care facilities reduce the incidence of multi-drug resistant organisms and the incidence of a bacterium called Clostridium difficile, causing a condition that attacks the lining of the intestines, also called "".
+Faculty from the Daniel K. Inouye College of Pharmacy are on track to help health care facilities reduce the incidence of multi-drug resistant organisms and the incidence of a bacterium called Clostridium difficile, , also called "C.diff".

 ASPs are designed to improve patient outcomes and lower healthcare associated costs, as well as slowing the development of antimicrobial resistance by the utilization of appropriate antibiotics.

 Studies from the Center for Diseases (CDC) show that 30-50% of antibiotics prescribed in hospitals are unnecessary or inappropriate.
 By insuring that patients in Hawaiʻi receive the best antibiotic for their particular infection, for the proper duration of time and at the dose tailored to their specific needs, these programs should show shorter lengths of stay and quicker recovery, decreased costs to both the patient and the hospital, and a decrease in the rate of development of resistant pathogens.

 With Hawaiʻi being a hub for visitors from around the world, there is always the potential for the spread and development of drug resistant organisms, and because these organisms do not isolate themselves to one community or one island it is important that there is an organized state- wide effort to address this growing issue.

 Such efforts from the Daniel K. Inouye College of Pharmacy have facilitated the compliance of this future requirement to keep Hawaiʻi on the cutting edge of medical care.
 The latest result of this collaboration is called Hawaiʻi Antimicrobial Stewardship Collaborative (HASC) , providing technical assistance and supporting the development of ASP across the state.